Kleefstra Syndrome

 What are the symptoms and causes?

-People with Kleefstra Syndrome (KS) usually have distinct facial features, developmental delay, intellectual disability, low muscle tone (hypotonia) and communication difficulties.
-Kleefstra syndrome causes a range of symptoms that can differ from person to person.
+Individuals with Kleefstra Syndrome (KLFS) usually have distinct facial features, developmental delay, intellectual disability, low muscle tone (hypotonia) and communication difficulties.
+KLFS causes a range of symptoms that can differ from person to person.
+Other names for KLFS from the past: 9q-syndrome, 9q34.3 deletion syndrome, and chromosome 9q deletion syndrome.

-Kleefstra syndrome is caused by the loss of function of one copy of the EHMT1 gene.
-In about 50 percent of cases, a variation or “mutation” in one copy of the EHMT1 causes the loss of function.
+KLFS is caused by the loss of function of one copy of the EHMT1 gene.
+In about 50 % of cases, a variation or “mutation” in one copy of the EHMT1 causes the loss of function.
 The remaining cases are caused by the deletion of one copy of a segment of chromosome 9, which includes the gene EHMT1.
+The role of EHMT1 is to produce an enzyme (histone methyltransferase 1), that controls the activity of other genes in the body.
+When one copy of EHMT1 loses its function, it affects a large number of other genes involved in development and functioning of organs and tissues throughout the body.
+Almost all cases reported have been de novo (not inherited).

 Sources: